-Update: Due to the popularity of this post, I have decided to write an entire book about morning routines.
+Update 1: I have decided to write a book about building a life-changing morning routine.
 Follow the link to get notified of its release.

 The habit of getting up early has been the most life changing thing I have ever done.
 A little over a year ago, I wrote this post about how to build a killer morning routine.
 Today, I’m still getting up several hours before I have to and I want to reveal how I did it and what happened to me.

 All I had to do was build a habit of waking early and then I’d figure out what to do after that.
 My trick was to watch a new episode of some addictive TV series first thing in the morning while I sipped my coffee.
 That usually worked to get my ass out of bed!